 Measurements of the pH of the tank wastes were made on most of the tanks discussed in this report.
 Many of these pH measurements were made on liquid grab samples.
 These pH measurements provide an accurate estimate of the pH of the waste in the tank.
-For some tanks, pH was measured on a water digest of samples that were diluted and vacuum dried similar to the process currently proposed for processing the TRUM tank wastes.
-This measurement followed a similar protocol to the SW-846 method 9045 in "Test Methods for Evaluating Solid Waste, Physical/Chemical Methods."
+For some tanks, pH was measured on a water digest of samples that were diluted and vacuum dried similar to the proposed process for the TRUM tank wastes.
+This measurement followed a protocol similar protocol to that of SW-846 method 9045 in "Test Methods for Evaluating Solid Waste, Physical/Chemical Methods."
 If the pH of the tank waste samples is between 2 and 12.5, the waste is not corrosive.